 saussures first measurements of the blueness of the sky, published in 1790 with instructions for a reproducible fabrication of a cyanometer (sources see below).

 alexander von humboldt* took a saussure cyanometer on his explorations of latin america and devoted a column in his large-format naturgemälde to the colours of the sky.

 ‘geographie der pflanzen in den tropen-ländern – ein naturgemälde der anden’ (alexander humboldt and aimé bonpland, 1807). the data illustrate how the sky becomes darker with altitude (8th column: bläue des himmels in graden des kyanometers). via zentralbibliothek zürich. klick on the image for a larger file.

-between 30 june and 15 july 2018 visitors of two festivals in zurich were asked to contribute measurements using a miniature cyanometer. over 150 complete data sets were transmitted. here is a synopsis:
+between 30 june and 15 july 2018 visitors of two festivals in zurich were asked to contribute measurements using a miniature cyanometer. over 150 data sets and one photograph of chimborazo were sent in*. here is a synopsis:

 blueness of the sky over zurich in degrees of saussure’s cyanometer, 30 june – 15 july 2018. on sunny days averages are in the range of 15-20, in agreement with the 1790 values measured in geneva. on cloudy days (5 and 6 july) between 5 and 10. see here for a more detailed discussion of the figure and the results of the experiments.

 the observation tipi serves for stretching out on deck chairs and observing the sky. it is built like an outsize triangulation pyramid (as sometimes found on mountain tops) but inverted (it stands in the flatlands): the lower half is covered with cloth, through the open upper half the sky can be seen.

 observation tipi. bamboo poles, fabric, palm fiber rope, coffee bags, stone.